Photo courtesy of the Border Mail, Wangaratta 2016.

 I am a Law Institute Accredited Specialist in Criminal Law and have been for years.

 Law Institute of Victoria Accredited Specialists are experienced practitioners who are recognised as leaders in their field.
 Accredited Specialists must meet strict criteria, maintain a high degree of professional development and pass a comprehensive examination process and renew their accreditation every three years.

 Over a long period I have appeared as counsel for the accused in some of Australia’s most sensational criminal cases.

-I appear regularly at Ballarat Court for people who are charged with all kinds of offences including assaults, driving charges, RSPCA charges, and Intervention Order related matters.
+I appear regularly at Ballarat in either the Magistrates’ Court or the County Court for people who are charged with all kinds of offences including rape, indecent assault, internet offences, assault, driving charges, RSPCA charges and Intervention Order related matters.

 You should note that some charges can only be dealt with in the County Court or the Supreme Court.